syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 ### Android

-The Android launches the SfPopupLayout without any initialization and is enough to only initialize the Xamarin.Forms Framework to launch the application.
+If you are using SfPopupLayout by [Displaying pop-up when the SfPopupLayout is set as root view](https://help.syncfusion.com/xamarin/sfpopuplayout/getting-started#displaying-pop-up-when-the-sfpopuplayout-is-set-as-root-view), the Android launches the SfPopupLayout without any initialization and is enough to only initialize the Xamarin.Forms Framework to launch the application.

+If you are using SfPopupLayout by [Displaying pop-up when the SfPopupLayout is not set as root view](https://help.syncfusion.com/xamarin/sfpopuplayout/getting-started#displaying-pop-up-when-the-sfpopuplayout-is-not-set-as-root-view), call the `SfPopupLayoutRenderer.Init()` in the `OnCreate` overridden method of the MainActivity.cs class after the Xamarin.Forms Framework initialization and before the LoadApplication is called as demonstrated in the following code example.

+{% tabs %}

+{% highlight c# %}

+using Syncfusion.XForms.Android.PopupLayout;

+protected override void OnCreate(Bundle bundle)
+{
+    ...
+    global::Xamarin.Forms.Forms.Init(this, bundle);
+    SfPopupLayoutRenderer.Init();
+    LoadApplication(new App());
+}

+{% endhighlight %}

+{% endtabs %}

 ### iOS

 To launch the SfPopupLayout in iOS, call the `SfPopupLayoutRenderer.Init()` in the `FinishedLaunching` overridden method of the AppDelegate class after the Xamarin.Forms Framework initialization and before the LoadApplication is called as demonstrated in the following code example.

+{% tabs %}

 {% highlight c# %}

+using Syncfusion.XForms.iOS.PopupLayout;

 public override bool FinishedLaunching(UIApplication app, NSDictionary options) {
     …